Balenicaga/soundcloud-api-presentation/slides/roundup.markdown

 - No authentication needed for reading
 - [Register your app](http://soundcloud.com/you/apps) to connect (and upload)
 - [See developers.soundcloud.com](http://developers.soundcloud.com) for docs + examples
 - Questions?
-Hit me on Twitter/SoundCloud/IRC at [Roelven](http://twitter.com/roelven)
+Find a SoundClouder, IRC, or [@futuredarrell](http://twitter.com/futuredarrell)

 Thanks!